faithoflifedev/yt/tool/README.md

 ## Breaking change in v2.0.0 from v1.2.x

-The `Yt` object now returuns a `Future` and the reference to a specific API module is no longer a `Future`.
+The `Yt` object now returns a `Future` and the reference to a specific API module is no longer a `Future`.
 So now you can use the following code:

 ```dart
 final yt = await Yt.withOAuth(); //uses default credentials file, created with "yt authorize" cli utility